 Items 1-36 of 65

-Heading to Africa's most southerly point, in South Africa, Tea takes on a different shape.
-Though not strictly a Tea in the most conventional sense, the Cederberg region of South Africa, located on the western cape, is renowned for the cultivation of Rooibo Tea, a versatile herb with an extraordinary taste.
+Heading to the land's most southerly point, in South Africa, Tea takes on a different shape.
+Though not strictly a Tea in the most conventional sense, the Cederberg region of South Africa, located on the western cape, is renowned for the cultivation of Rooibo Tea, (or red bush) a versatile herb with an extraordinary taste.
 Rooibos can only be grown in the Cederberg region, and is arguably most famous for its astounding health benefits.

 In between, one has an assortment of choice of location from Kenya to Malawi; Tanzania to Rwanda - all with their own fantastic qualities, and all available here at The Kent and Sussex Tea and Coffee Company.
 We pack all Loose Leaf Teas fresh to order, with nothing off the shelf.